Grimoldi/pyferrea-chassis/README.md

 # Package for Ferrea application

-This package contains some helpers class or function.
+This package contains some helpers classes or functions.

-It's main focus it towards:
+It's main focus is towards granting a standard:

-- granting a standard for application observability (logger, performance monitoring, tracing) -> ferrea.helpers module.
+- application observability (logger, performance monitoring, tracing) -> ferrea.observability module.
-- granting a standard for python classes (mainly models) -> ferrea.models module.
+- python classes (mainly models) -> ferrea.models module.
+- initialization for the FastApi webserver -> ferrea.api module.
+- db interface -> ferrea.db_engine module.
+- versioning with the help of the pyproject.toml Poetry file -> ferrea.pyproject module.

 ## How to install